 “The handling for such a situation is to educate the PTS person in the technology of PTSness and suppression, and then skillfully and firmly guide the PTS through the steps needed to restore good communication with the antagonistic source.
 For example, where the PTS person is a Scientologist, these actions eventually dissolve the situation by bringing about an understanding on the part of the antagonistic source as to what Scientology is and why the PTS person is interested and involved in it.” – L. Ron Hubbard

-The point here is that if situations come up between Scientologists, or between a Scientologist and individuals or groups of another faith, in the majority of cases the individual will be assisted to confront and handle the situation.
+The point here is that if situations come up between Scientologists, or between a Scientologist and individuals or groups of another faith, in the vast majority of cases the individual will be assisted to confront and handle the situation.
 It generally can be pretty uncomfortable to confront people that are antagonistic to you, especially when you had a hand in making them antagonistic.
-The Right thing to do is own up to what you did to cause the antagonism, and restore actual communication.
+The right thing to do is own up to what you did to cause the antagonism, and restore actual communication.

 When Disconnection is Used